– Secret Place Insights –

-Back again, from Friends @ Prayer, where cars just outside the church doors, were running every which way, while a handful of intercessors, in the quiet of a nearly empty sanctuary, offered Psalm 24, the very words of King David, back to the One of whom David wrote.
-To pray the words written by a man after God’s own heart, back to the heart of God was amazing, zing, zing.
+Back again, from Faith @ Prayer, where cars just outside the church doors, were running every which way, while a handful of intercessors, in the quiet of a nearly empty sanctuary, offered Psalm 24, the very words of King David, back to the One of whom David wrote.
+Praying the words written by a man after God’s own heart, back to the heart of God was amazing, zing, zing.
 The Presence of God seemed to press in, like the song, Here in Your Presence, portrays, “…when heaven and earth become one.”

 This practice of praying scripture is relatively knew to me.
 I hope that if it is new to you, that you and I may fully discover the blessings found in the richness of such prayers.
 But, please, don’t give up free flowing prayers.
 God desires both, or either.

 Bob Sorge teaches about The Secrets of Praying the Scriptures in his book Secrets of the Secret Place.
 His book is mentioned in the Bible Reading section of Going Deeper.